-The Concentration in Media Technologies and Cultures provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
+The Concentration in Media Technologies, Games and Culture provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
 These include:

 - Media literacy and expertise: Gain a broad knowledge of the power of media in our culture and globally, and the resulting issues, problems and complexities.

 - Critical thinking and analysis: Study, understand and evaluate the many forms of media culture, as well as the diverse audiences of media messages.

 - Strategic communication and persuasion skills: Promote effective communication by analyzing the audiences of media and offering practical solutions to communications problems in the workplace and other walks of life.

 - Global awareness and sensitivity to cultural diversity: Compare the forms and functions of media in our contemporary culture with those of other cultures, working toward a comprehensive understanding of the consequences, both political and personal, of a world saturated in media.

 - Historical context: Study how media technologies worked historically in past cultures, in order to anticipate and understand the contexts for developing forms of new media.